Report Aug. 28, 2023

 - Fleet breakdown and truck usage play a critical role in understanding the types of alternate fuels available for substitution in trucking.

-- In 2015, HCV long-haul trucks made up ~15% of the fleet and used ~55% of the fuel for trucking driven by the heavy loads carried over long distances.
+- In 2015, HCV long-haul trucks made up about 15% of the fleet and used approximately 55% of the fuel for trucking driven by the heavy loads carried over long distances.

-- The Outlook projects that by 2050, plug-in hybrids, battery electric and fuel cells will grow to ~42% of the fleet (~875 million) and more than 50% of new car sales, driven by decreasing battery costs, policies to reduce tailpipe emissions, efficiency improvements, and reduced energy dependence for oil-importing countries.
+- The Outlook projects that by 2050, plug-in hybrids, battery electric and fuel cells will grow to about 44% of the fleet (920 million) and more than 50% of new car sales, driven by decreasing battery costs, policies to reduce tailpipe emissions, efficiency improvements, and reduced energy dependence for oil-importing countries.

 - The need for energy-dense fuels makes commercial transportation harder to electrify.
 The annual growth rate from 2021 to 2050 of electricity across transportation in the Outlook is comparable to the annual growth within the IPCC Lower 2°C scenarios over a similar interval.

 - Oil demand is lower in the IPCC scenarios, reflecting assumptions for fuel switching and increased vehicle efficiency.
-Assuming the underlying transportation activity is similar to the Outlook, the fuel efficiency in the average of the IPCC Lower 2°C scenarios would be ~20% higher in 2050.
+Assuming the underlying transportation activity is similar to the Outlook, the fuel efficiency in the average of the IPCC Lower 2°C scenarios would be roughly 30% higher in 2050.

-- Biofuels can play a key role, particularly in harder-to-decarbonize sectors such as air and marine transportation, which would require substantial scale-up of biomass feedstock production and conversion of refineries to bio-refineries.
+- Biofuels can play a key role, particularly in harder to decarbonize sectors such as air and marine transportation, which would require substantial scale-up of biomass feedstock production and conversion of refineries to bio-refineries.
 In 2050, both the Outlook and the average of the Lower 2°C scenarios have biofuels accounting for 11-12% of the total transportation energy demand.
-With its higher overall demand for transportation, this means the Outlook would require ~ 4 times today's biofuels demand, compared to the average IPCC's projection of ~3 times.
+With its higher overall demand for transportation, this means the Outlook would require about four times today's biofuels demand, compared to the average IPCC's projection of about three times

 - Hydrogen, or hydrogen-based fuels such as ammonia, could also become part of the solution set for transportation with substantial scale-up of hydrogen.